 In the United States, prostate cancer is the second leading cause of death among males.
 Additionally, one in seven men will be affected at some point during their lives.
 However, the condition can often be detected early, and when it is, there is significant hope.
 In fact, the five-year survival rate for men who are diagnosed with prostate cancer is close to 100 percent.

 While there are reliable prostate cancer screening tests available, including the prostate specific antigen (PSA) blood test and digital rectal exam (DRE), there has been some controversy in recent years regarding when and how men should be screened.
 For this reason, it is important for every man to become familiar with his own body, learn to recognize what is normal for him and seek advice from a physician about the various drawbacks and benefits of each prostate cancer screening method so that he can make well-informed health care decisions.
-As a way to encourage men to take these steps, President Barack Obama has designated September as Prostate Cancer Awareness Month.

 A highly complex condition, prostate cancer has multiple subtypes, with the majority being slow-growing and very treatable.
 With that said, some types of prostate cancer are very aggressive and potentially life-threatening.
 The early warning signs can vary, but in general, it’s important for a man to seek medical condition for any of the following symptoms: